 - The Director of Accessibility Services (or their designee) shall conduct an investigation of the grievance.
 This investigation may be informal, but it will generally include interviews of the person who submitted the grievance; relevant individuals referenced in the grievance; and may include additional interviews as appropriate.
 The person bringing the grievance and the person responding to the grievance may identify additional persons or documents that they believe would be relevant and helpful to the investigation of the grievance.

 - Absent unusual circumstances, the Director of Accessibility Services (or their designee) will issue a written decision on the grievance no later than thirty (30) days after its filing.
 The grieving party and the responding party will both be notified of the decision, in writing.

 - The decision of the Director of Accessibility Services (or their designee) may be appealed in writing within ten (10) days after the decision has been issued.
-The written appeal should be delivered to the Director of Accessibility Services, and should state the reasons why the person believes that the decision should be changed and should state the change(s) sought.
-Appeals shall be considered by a panel consisting of the Director of Accessibility Services, the Assistant Vice President for Student Engagement & Success, and the Dean of Students.
+The written appeal should be delivered to the Director of Accessibility Services and state why the person believes the decision should be changed and the change(s) sought.
+Requests shall be considered by a panel consisting of the Director of Accessibility Services, the Vice President for Student Affairs, and the Dean of Students.
 Absent unusual circumstances, the appeal panel shall issue a written decision in response to the appeal within ten (10) business days.
 The decision of the appeal panel shall be final.